chenweikai/3PSDF/data_generation/README.md

 ## Install

 This repository is self-contained -- you do not need to install any external libraries.

+However, you do need to get OpenMP ready for your C++ compiler in order to perform parallel computing.
+Otherwise, the code will be extremely slow.

 Simply run the following lines to compile the code:

   ```